-The first user satisfaction survey of the Croatian Bureau of Statistics was conducted in 2013, and then in 2015.
-The survey results can be checked on the website of the Croatian Bureau of Statistics https://dzs.gov.hr/highlighted-themes/guality/user-satisfactionsurveys/686.
+The first user satisfaction survey of the Croatian Bureau of Statistics was conducted in 2013, and then in 2015 and the last one at the end of 2022.
+The survey results can be checked on the website of the Croatian Bureau of Statistics https://dzs.gov.hr/highlighted-themes/quality/user-satisfactionsurveys/686.